The gorilla Personality

-Gorillas are strong, unpolished individuals with a gruff exterior that conceals their soft and chewy center.
-They are capable, happy-go-lucky individuals with a disarming naivete.
+Gorillas are strong, unpolished individuals with a gruff exterior that conceals a soft and chewy center.
+They are capable, happy-go-lucky individuals with a disarming naiveté.
 Maybe a little hairy with a tattoo or two too, they are unpretentious and engaging creatures who brighten everyone's day with their enthusiastically warm greetings.
-They pay little attention to their physical condition and can even be a bit of a slob.
-With this tendency to be untidy, a gorilla isn’t one to recycle or pick up after itself.
+Drawn to large and eclectic social groups, gorillas have little in the way of vanity, pay little attention to their physical presentation, and can even be a bit of a slob.
+A gorilla isn’t one to recycle or pick up after itself.

 The Gorilla's Intentions can be Deceiving

-Even with the gorilla's warmly gruff exterior there remains an underlying sense of menace that permeates its personality.
-It's certainly built for physical confrontation but it's difficult to imagine a gorilla actually inflicting bodily harm.
-However, when the gorilla or its family is threatened, a transgressor will quickly realizes its mistake.
-With body hair standing on end and large frame at full height, the gorilla will never back down from a fight.
-In a child-custody battle it's better to negotiate an up-front peace with a gorilla rather than endure a prolonged and bloody battle.
+Even when a gorilla is smiling, there’s an underlying sense of menace that radiates from its personality, and it’s certainly built for physical confrontation.
+But it's difficult to imagine a gorilla actually inflicting bodily harm.
+However, if a gorilla or its family is threatened, transgressors quickly realize their mistake.
+With body hair standing on end, and its large frame at full height, a gorilla is a fearsome sight to behold.
+If you happen to find yourself in a child-custody battle with a gorilla personality, it's better to negotiate an up-front peace than endure a prolonged and bloody battle.

 The Gorilla's Work Life

-Gorillas' appreciation for the good life puts them in good stead for careers in the service industry, including the hotel and restaurant businesses, and customers appreciate a gorilla's gruff but can-do attitude.
+Gorillas' appreciation for the good life also puts them in good stead for careers in the service industry, including the hotel and restaurant businesses, and employers seem to appreciate the gorilla's gruff but can-do attitude.